Lim Lip Eng

-Lim Lip Eng (林立迎 (Lîm Li̍p-gêng, Lín Lìyíng); born 25 July 1972) is a Malaysian politician who has served as Member of Parliament (MP) for Kepong since May 2018 and for Segambut from March 2008 to May 2018.
-He is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) opposition coalition.
+Lim Lip Eng (林立迎 (Lîm Li̍p-gêng, Lín Lìyíng); born 25 July 1972) is a Malaysian politician and lawyer who has served as the Member of Parliament (MP) for Kepong since May 2018.
+He served as the MP for Segambut from March 2008 to May 2018.
+He is a member and Secretary of Kuala Lumpur of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) coalitions.

 Early career

 Lim is a lawyer by profession.

 Political career

 Lim was first elected to Parliament in the 2008 election winning the seat of Segambut from the governing Barisan Nasional (BN) coalition.
 Segambut had previously been considered as a BN stronghold.
 The election saw urban Chinese and Indian voters swarm to the DAP and its coalition allies; however, given the large minority of Malay voters in Segambut, Lim's victory was also attributable to a sizeable number of Muslim Malays in the constituency backing the DAP, a secular party with few Malay members or politicians.
 In the 2013 election he re-elected to the Segambut seat for second term.
 In the 2018 election Lim switched to Kepong constituency and won the seat by an extremely large majority and percentage of total votes.
 He retained the seat in the 2022 election with a slightly smaller majority and percentage of total votes.